avantrec/soco-cli/README.md

 ## Supported Environments

+- Requires Python 3.5+
+  - For Python 3.5, the latest compatible version of the underlying SoCo library is v0.27.1.
+Python 3.6 and above supports the latest version of the SoCo library.
-- Requires Python 3.5+.
-The HTTP API Server functionality requires Python 3.7 or above.
+  - The HTTP API Server functionality requires Python 3.7 or above.
 - Should run on all platforms supported by Python.
 Tested on various versions of Linux, macOS and Windows.
 - Works with Sonos 'S1' and 'S2' systems, as well as split S1/S2 systems.